gokhanceyhan/momilp/README.md

 # momilp
-Multi-objective Mixed Integer Linear Programming
+Solver for a class of Multi-objective Mixed Integer Linear Programs (MOMILPs)